18F/data-act-pilot/docs/HOWTO.md

 ![error messages](images/error-messages.png "broker error messages")

-The image above is an example of a simple validation rule that failed: some of the required fields were empty.
+The image above is an example of a simple validation rule that failed: Some of the required fields were empty.
 You'll see a table like this for each row of the uploaded file that contains an error.
-Here's a few pointers for interpreting these messages:
+Here are a few pointers for interpreting these messages:

 * Right above the table is some information meant to help track down the data causing the problem:
     * _Row_ is the row number in the uploaded file.